stephendade/aprilmav/README.md

 The following cameras have been tested as compatible with Aprilmav:

 - Raspberry Pi Camera V2 (needs to be used in a very well lit room.
-Is not accurate in Apriltag pose detection)
+Is not accurate in Apriltag pose detection).
+Use ``--camera=PiCamV2FullFoVHD``
-- Raspberry Pi Camera GS (IMX296)
+- Raspberry Pi Camera GS (IMX296).
+The 6mm lens is quite narrow, so will need a greater density of Apriltags.
+Use ``--camera=imx296-6mmlens``
 - Arducam 1MP OV9281 (works quite well, as it has a global shutter).
 Requires specific libraries.
 Run ``./lib/getArduCamfiles.sh`` to download the files.
+Use ``--camera=ArduCamUC580``
 - Generic USB webcams.
 Will need a specific calibration and settings file for each camera model.
+Use ``--camera=GenericUSB``

 Cameras with global shutters are preferred, as they give much more accurate position solutions.